 About AMFDP

-The Harold Amos Medical Faculty Development Program of The Robert Wood Johnson Foundation, formerly known as the Minority Medical Faculty Development Program, was created to increase the number of faculty from historically marginalized backgrounds who can achieve senior rank in academic medicine, dentistry, or nursing and who will encourage and foster the development of succeeding classes of such physicians, dentists, and nurse-scientists.
-Four-year postdoctoral research awards are offered to historically marginalized physicians, dentists, and nurses who are committed to developing careers in academic medicine and to serving as role models for students and faculty of similar background.
+The Harold Amos Medical Faculty Development Program of The Robert Wood Johnson Foundation was created to increase the number of faculty who could achieve senior rank in academic medicine, dentistry, or nursing and who would encourage and foster the development of succeeding classes of such physicians, dentists, and nurse-scientists.
+Four-year postdoctoral research awards were offered to physicians, dentists, and nurses who are committed to developing careers in academic medicine and to serving as role models for students and faculty of similar background.

 The program was further expanded in 2012 to include dental medicine, and in 2016 to include nursing.

-Each Amos Scholar selected (up to ten each year) will receive an annual stipend up to $75,000, complemented by a $30,000 annual grant toward support of research activities.
-Each Scholar will study and conduct research in association with a senior faculty member located at an academic medical center, dental school, or school of nursing noted for the training of young faculty and pursuing lines of investigation that are of interest to the Scholar.
+Each Amos Scholar selected (up to ten each year) received an annual stipend up to $75,000, complemented by a $30,000 annual grant toward support of research activities.
+Each Scholar studies and conducts research in association with a senior faculty member located at an academic medical center, dental school, or school of nursing noted for the training of young faculty and pursuing lines of investigation that are of interest to the Scholar.
 Scholars are expected to spend at least 70% of their time in research activities.

 A distinguished National Advisory Committee assists the Foundation with the program.
 While these awards are intended to provide four years of support, the National Advisory Committee reviews the progress of each Scholar after the first two years to determine the appropriateness of continuing funding for the full duration of the award.